eprikhodko/music-box/README.md

 for authenticated users only:

-- add/remove albums to/from collection
+- add/remove albums to/from collection and wishlist
 - upload new albums to the database
 - view all albums uploaded by the current user